Limpopo Wildlife & Cultural Tour (9 night/ 10 days)

 Day Five – Fundudzi Camp – Awelani

 This morning you have the opportunity to spend the morning further exploring this beautiful area of Venda.
 Consider a walk through the local village, or visits to some local crafters.
-On a different note the camp is about the magnificent Mukumbani tea Plantation and if it’s season, a fascinating visit to the plantation s an option.
+On a different note the camp is above the magnificent Mukumbani tea Plantation and if it’s season, a fascinating visit to the plantation an option.
 By this point of the trip you will be seeing the full value of your own guide who will help craft and direct the days to your specific interests.
-Get to Awelani Lodge in time to enjoy it’s swimming pool and easy walking amongst baobabs.
+Get to Awelani Lodge in time to enjoy its swimming pool and easy walking amongst baobabs.
 It’s a beautiful place to get out of the vehicle and relax.
 Dinner is a braai in a cave.

 Awelani Lodge: You will sleep in safari tents with en-suite ablutions.
 There will be 220V electricity to charge electronics.
 The Lodge communal area has a restaurant with pub, and a swimming pool.

 Fundudzi Camp – Awelani: 100kms / 2 hours

 Day Six – Awelani – Northern Kruger – Luvuvhu River Drive

 Today has been dedicated to a full-day game drive in Kruger National Park.
 Awelani Lodge will provide breakfast (and optional lunch) packs so that you have the full day available to explore this fabulous, and relatively quiet part of Kruger.
 You’ll visit the Luvuvhu River Bridge, Pafuri Picnic Site and Crooks Corner.
 Spend part of the day quietly resting at the picnic site, watching the animal and bird movements in the river below.

 Return to Awelani (which means “Place of Rest”) late afternoon for a quiet dinner in the dining room, and a second night.